kylemitchell/prod-design-brief/template.md

 - Include project milestone dates

 ### Soft Attributes
-_For the most part, these attributes have to do with the character of the product and its userexperience._
+_These attributes have to do with the character of the product and its userexperience._

+- Ideal innovation level
+- How should the feature make the user feel?
+- How would this feature benefit a user?